boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    A network operator can define multiple transport planes.
 A transport plane could be realized in multiple ways, for example
    * a mesh of TE tunnels created with specific optimization criteria and constraints.
-For example, mesh "A" might represent tunnels optimized for latency, and mesh "B" might represent tunnels optimized for high capacity.
+E.g., mesh "A" might represent tunnels optimized for latency, and mesh "B" might represent tunnels optimized for high capacity.
    * a flex-algo with a particular metric-type (e.g. latency)
-   * as an NRP
+   * an NRP
    * a combination of the above

    Detailed realization of transport planes is out of scope for this draft.
 NRPs are discussed in detail in {{!I-D.ietf-teas-ns-ip-mpls}}